SpaiR/imgui-java/bin/README.md

 | Linux   | libimgui-java64.so    |
 | macOS   | libimgui-java64.dylib |

-Freetype directory contains same libraries, but with Freetype support.
+### Additional Information

+- All libraries include statically compiled **FreeType**.
+- The macOS version is a universal library and support x86_64 and arm64 architectures.

+### Continuous Integration

-Hash sum in the `binding.sha1` file is used in CI to see, if there is a need to update native binaries.
+The hash sum in the `binding.sha1` file is used in continuous integration (CI) to determine if there is a need to update the native binaries.